-- Break down the design problem, determine its scope, requirements and constraints. - Describe the key underlying engineering design challenges - what makes this hard? - Present a candidate solution, and explain how your approach will overcome them. - Analysis is golden.
+- Break down the design problem, determine its scope, requirements and constraints. - But do not regurgitate the design brief - Describe the key underlying engineering design challenges to be solved. - Present a candidate solution, and explain how your approach will overcome them. - Analysis is golden.